 We all want to make sure that the essential oils that we are using are both efficient and safe, that is why we thought it would be beneficial to individually review some of the essential oil brands that we recommend here on our blog.

 Today, we’re reviewing an essential oil company called, “The Plant Guru.”
 The Plant Guru is known to offer quality essential oils in a wide variety of sizes.
 As a bonus, they’re also super affordable!
 The oils are said to be effective and smell fantastic.
 Additionally, they come in a range of single oils and blends for customers to choose from.

-First, we’ll go through the origin of the company, then talk a little bit about their manufacturing process and the verification of purity.
-After, we’ll share some of the most popular essential oils from The Plant Guru and compare it with another popular brand, Young Living.
+In this article, we’ll go through the origin of the company, then talk a little bit about their manufacturing process and the verification of purity.
+After, we’ll share some of the most popular essential oils from The Plant Guru and compare them with another popular brand, Young Living.
 We’ll finish up by answering some related questions and send you on your way with a thorough understanding of this company so you can choose to purchase (or not).
 Let’s dive in!

 Table of Contents

 - 1 Plant Guru Essential Oils: Company Origin

 - 5 Most Popular Plant Guru Essential Oils

 - 7 Competitors: The Plant Guru vs. Young Living

 - 8 But What Do the Reviewers Say?

 The Plant Guru is not like some of the other MLM (multi-level marketing) types of essential oil companies that you see around.
 There is not a lot of detailed information on their website about their origin and history.
 After running a few quick searches, we found that the owners of The Plant Guru were once involved with an MLM-style essential oils company.